sy-wada/blue_benchmark_with_transformers/README.md

 `Our research`
 - currently being prepared.

+## Funding
+This work was supported by Council for Science, Technology and Innovation (CSTI), cross-ministerial Strategic Innovation Promotion Program (SIP), "Innovative AI Hospital System" (Funding Agency: National Institute of Biomedical Innovation, Health and Nutrition (NIBIOHN)).

 ## Acknowledgments
 We are grateful to the authors of BERT to make the data and codes publicly available.
-We thank the NVIDIA team because their implimentation of [BERT for PyTorch](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT) enables us to pre-train BERT models on our local machine.
-We would also like to take this opportunity to thank Yifan Peng and shared task organizers for publishing BLUE benchmark.
+We thank the NVIDIA team because their implementation of [BERT for PyTorch](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT) enabled us to pre-train BERT models on our local machine.
+We would also like to thank Yifan Peng and shared-task organizers for publishing the BLUE benchmark.
-This work was supported by Council for Science, Technology and Innovation (CSTI), cross-ministerial Strategic Innovation Promotion Program (SIP), "Innovative AI Hospital System" (Funding Agency: National Instisute of Biomedical Innovation, Health and Nutrition (NIBIOHN)).

 ## References
 - <a id="ypeng"></a>Peng Y, Yan S, Lu Z. [Transfer Learning in Biomedical Natural Language Processing: An